-27) 3D printer refers to the machine itself that prints three-dimensional objects based on a threedimensional design, while 3D printing is the entire process of printing threedimensional objects with a 3D printer, by not only printing three-dimensional objects but also creating the desired result through the process of designing ployment of transportation drones to provide quick support to remote and isolated units which are restricted from access during contingencies.
+27) 3D printer refers to the machine itself that prints three-dimensional objects based on a threedimensional design, while 3D printing is the entire process of printing threedimensional objects with a 3D printer, by not only printing three-dimensional objects but also creating ployment of transportation drones to provide quick support to remote and isolated units which are restricted from access during contingencies.
 Currently, the MND is conducting preliminary research on drones for transporting military supplies. evaluating the utilization of excellent commercial drones, and promoting technical cooperation projects for both civilian and military use.
 In the future, more drones for transporting military supplies are expected to be used in the Army Logistics School and the logistics support brigades, while empirical evaluation and verification will also be conducted accordingly.